Labour Market Impact Assessment (LMIA) Processing Times (formerly known as LMO)

 Application may also be refused for reason of public policy.
 If there is a high unemployment rate in a region and an employer applies for a low-wage job LMIA in that region, the application won’t be considered.

 The LMIA process is simple for some in a sense as all forms and information can be found online.
 However, the assessment process is highly complicated because the government ensures that Canadians and permanent residents are protected.
-For this reason, many employers hire immigration professionals like JCA Law Office to help them with your LMIA Application.
+For this reason, many employers hire immigration professionals like JCA Law Office to help them with your LMIA Application in Canada.

 JCA Law Team handled a good number of approved applications.
 We assure our clients that the application is up-to-date.
 We take care of all the complexities of the matter from the initial stage of preparing the forms up to the assessment itself.